betkro331/Mataffaren/README.md

 # Mataffaren
-Small case of doing endpoint testing using GithubActions and Newman
+Description: Small case of doing endpoint testing using GithubActions and Newman